Michael G. DeGroote Centre for Learning and Discovery, Room 3308, ext. 22815

 Applicants from other post-secondary institutions are required to apply through the Ontario Universities’ Application Centre (OUAC) (please refer to the OUAC address above.) and complete a mandatory Supplementary Application by April 1st.
 Supplementary Applications are to be submitted electronically via the web at: fhs.mcmaster.ca/bhsc.

 Second Degree Applicants

 Applicants who have completed a University undergraduate degree or have completed more than one year of University undergraduate studies are ineligible to apply to the B.H.Sc.
 (Honours) Program.

 Biomedical Sciences Specialization

-Students registered in Health Sciences I who are interested in this specialization will apply during March to April via MOSAIC by completing the Program Application for Current Level I Students.
+Students registered in Health Sciences I who are interested in this specialization will apply during early March to early April via SOLAR by completing the Program Application for Current Level I Students.
 Enrolment is limited to approximately 20 students entering in Level II.

 Global Health Specialization

 Students registered in Health Science I who are interested in this specialization will apply during early March to early April via SOLAR by completing the Program Application for Current Level I Students.
 Applicants may be asked to submit a statement of interest and may be interviewed.
 Enrolment is limited to approximately 20 to 30 students entering in Level II.